B J Kotwall

 said in his Open Letter:

-Despite this expose of falsification of history the WTS has reproduced the dishonest Awake! article on their web site.
+of history the WTS has reproduced the dishonest Awake! article

 An article titled Medical Care and Blood is on the WTS site.
 The article is a re-hash of arguments about why Jehovah's Witnesses should refuse blood transfusions.
 The WTS's arguments are of the sort exposed in Investigator Nos.
 8, 10, 12, and 22.